- Reference Number: HEY-895/2020

 Hepatitis B vaccination

-If you have commenced Hepatitis B vaccinations at your GP practice, you must complete the course but they need to be given on your non-dialysis days.
+If you have commenced Hepatitis B vaccinations at your doctor’s surgery, you must complete the course but they need to be given on your non-dialysis days.
 Details of the vaccination dates should be given to the dialysis staff.
 If you have not started the vaccinations, this will be arranged by the dialysis unit staff and the reasons for this will be explained to you.

 Any existing appointment in the Low Clearance Clinic will be cancelled.

 Any dialysis related issues that may occur before your appointment will be dealt with by the nursing staff who will gain advice from the doctors if required.
 If you are being prepared for transplantation, this will continue and the transplant nurses will be aware that you have started dialysis.

 Most of your questions should have been answered by this leaflet, but remember that this is only a starting point for discussion with the healthcare team.